supernova4869/s_mmpbsa/README.md

 ### Basic requirements
 - Gromacs: The gromacs program is needed.
 - Matplotlib: (Optional) The matplotlib python package is essential during analyzation if plotting figures.
-- APBS: (Optional) The default PBSA kernel (already built-in, but the parallel version APBS on linux should be compiled for higher performance).
+- APBS: (Optional) The default PBSA kernel (already built-in, but it is also supported to use other version of APBS programs).

 On Debian/Ubuntu/Linux, run:
 ```